April 12, 2023

 APR 12, (re)duplication: hoi-polloi

 The (re)duplication hoi polloi derives from the ancient Greek term for 'the many'.
-This expression, tinged with disparagement, like its close cousin riff-raff (also a reduplication), has been used in English for severlal centuries.
-In a recent inexplicable twist, as described by speedysnail, hoi polloi has come to be used, in some circumstances, to mean the exact opposite.
+This expression, like its close cousin riff-raff (also a reduplication), has been used in class-conscious England for severlal centuries; similar expressions, tinged with disparagement include plebeian, and the great unwashed In a recent inexplicable twist, as described by speedysnail, hoi polloi has come to be used, in some circumstances, to mean the exact opposite.

 No comments: